-Natural flea prevention is a much safer choice than making your dog wear, or ingest, chemical flea treatments.
+Natural flea prevention is a much safer choice than having your dog wear, or ingest, chemical flea treatments which can be dangerous both to our pets and to the people around them.

 Many veterinary prescribed or OTC dog flea products can cause nasty, even deadly, side effects and they're not just dangerous for our pets.